miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 PrivateKey = cAqmevIKScn5l4Jg1F69KEIty6gVb8wGNqNlApvzc0c=
 ```

-Set the DNS to Cloudflare's public DNS resolver `1.1.1.1` which is fast and secure:
+Optionally, you can set the DNS resolver to use.
+We'll set the DNS resolver IP to Cloudflare's public DNS resolver [`1.1.1.1`](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) which is fast and secure:

 ```ini
 [Interface]